Shane Layden: Club

 Layden joined the Connacht academy for the 2011–12 season.
 Layden had previously been part of a combined Connacht/Munster side that played against a Leinster/Ulster selection in an Under-20 match to open the Aviva Stadium in 2010.
 He was part of the Connacht team that won the Under-20 Interprovincial Championship in 2011, and scored a hat-trick of tries in the game against Munster.
 Layden made his senior Connacht debut on 8 October 2011, coming on in a 2011–12 Pro12 match as a replacement against Leinster.

-Layden's next two seasons were hampered by injuries, and although he featured for the second tier team, the Connacht Eagles, in the British and Irish Cup, Layden did not play for the senior side again during his time in the academy.
+Layden's next two seasons were hampered by injuries, and although he featured for the second-tier team, the Connacht Eagles, in the British and Irish Cup, Layden did not play for the senior side again during his time in the academy.
 At the end of the 2013–14 season, Layden had completed the maximum three years in the academy.
 Despite his injury problems, Connacht offered Layden a further one-year contract, which saw him become a member of the senior team for the 2014–15 season.
 Layden made three appearances in the 2014–15 Pro12, starting against Newport Gwent Dragons and Ospreys, and coming on as a replacement against Cardiff Blues.
 Layden left Connacht at the end of the season.

 Layden now plays with Buccaneers in the All-Ireland League.

 International

 Under-20

 Layden represented Ireland internationally at under-age level.
 He played for the Ireland Under-20s in the 2012 Six Nations Under 20s Championship.
-Layden started in all five games, and sscored tries against Wales, Italy and Scotland.
+Layden started in all five games, and scored tries against Wales, Italy and Scotland.
 Layden was also initially named to the Ireland Under-20 squad for the 2012 IRB Junior World Championship, but injury forced him to miss the tournament, and he was replaced by his fellow Connacht academy member Conor Finn.